TRaSH-Guides/Guides/docs/Downloaders/NZBGet/Basic-Setup.md

 Encrypted server connection (TLS/SSL).

-*By changing this option you should also change the option Port accordingly because unsecure and encrypted connections use different ports.*
+*By changing this option you should also change the option Port accordingly because insecure and encrypted connections use different ports.*

 !!! success ""